 The Translational Research Institute (TRI) is a significant Australian-first initiative in ‘bench to bedside’ medical research.
-TRI accelerates the transfer of medical research, development into proven treatment.
-It is home to a range of cutting edge technologies including interventions to prevent and treat human diseases, and provide diagnosis of early disease.
+TRI accelerates the translation of medical research and development into evidence-based treatments.
+It is home to a range of cutting-edge technologies including interventions to prevent and treat human diseases, and to provide early diagnosis of treatable diseases.

-As a Translation Research Institute, TRI is charged with partnering scientific development with the commercial sector to ensure innovations move rapidly to improve patient outcomes and commercial return.
+TRI is charged with bringing together scientific development with the commercial sector, ensuring that scientific innovation moves rapidly to improve patient outcomes.
 To this end, TRI is at the interface of science, medicine and industry.